timex-sinclair-projects/TS-Pico/README.md

 # TS-Pico
 A modern file storage system and development platform for the Timex/Sinclair 2068.

+The sdcard folder contains a zip file with the current SD card distribution.

 You can learn more about this project at https://www.ts-pico.com

 GitHub for the Pico PCB: https://github.com/jburrell7/TSPICO